Home

 FYI: Not bringing your own boat?
 Not a problem.
 Green Harbor has row boats and paddle boats for their guests to use (free) on the quiet waters of their Vineyard Sound inlet.
 So you won't have to remain land-bound, if you don't want to.

-This Can't Be Government Housing
+This Can't Possibly Be Government Housing

 With so few Atlantic Ocean-front lodgings to choose from on the National Seashore, this retro 1950s motor lodge is a real treasure!